cybersokari/allure-report-deployer/README.md

+![Deployment](https://github.com/cybersokari/allure-docker-deploy/actions/workflows/deploy.yaml/badge.svg?branch=main)

 # Allure Docker Deploy

-![Deployment](https://github.com/cybersokari/allure-docker-deploy/actions/workflows/deploy.yaml/badge.svg?branch=main)
+***Test locally, report globally.***

-**Allure Docker Deploy** is a lightweight Docker image designed for testers who want to store and share their Allure test reports in the cloud.
-With minimal setup, this image enables local test results to be uploaded to a cloud storage bucket, generate a hosted Allure report, and share it via a Firebase-hosted website.
+This [Docker image](https://hub.docker.com/r/sokari/allure-docker-deploy) is for testers who test locally but want to store and share their [Allure](https://allurereport.org/) test reports in the cloud.
+With minimal setup, this image enables local test results to be uploaded to a cloud storage bucket, generate a hosted Allure report, and share it via a [Firebase-hosted website](https://firebase.google.com/docs/hosting).

 ---